Powering the future: explore the rise of renewable energy jobs

 Clean transportation jobs include electrical and mechanical engineers, assembly line workers, and technicians who assist in the planning, development, and production of clean vehicles and transportation infrastructure.
 This sector supports the adoption of hybrid and electric vehicles, as well as hydrogen and fuel cell vehicles for individuals, businesses, and public transportation.

-The growth of clean energy jobs
+The growth of renewable energy jobs

-When it comes to the top five renewable energy companies around the world that are working to eliminate fossil fuel use and decrease emissions, the standouts are:
+When it comes to the top renewable energy companies around the world that are working to eliminate fossil fuel use and decrease emissions, the standouts are:

-- Iberdrola SA: $75.67B market cap, energy from wind, hydro, nuclear, and natural gas
+• Iberdrola SA – $75.67B market cap; energy from wind, hydro, nuclear, and natural gas

-- Vestas Wind Systems A/S: $29.58B market cap, wind power
+• Vestas Wind Systems A/S – $23.22B market cap; wind power

-10 Clean energy jobs
+10 Renewable energy jobs

-Not only are clean energy jobs in demand, but if you pursue a career in solar, water, electric or other renewable energy sectors, you’ll have the opportunity to make a difference by helping to reduce the impacts of climate change and protect the natural environment.
+Not only are renewable energy jobs in demand, but if you pursue a career in solar, water, electric or other renewable energy sectors, you’ll have the opportunity to make a difference by helping to reduce the impacts of climate change and protect the natural environment.

 1. Wind turbine service technician

-Job growth by 2031: 44%, which is much faster than average
+Job growth by 2033: 60%, which is much faster than average

 Wind turbine service technicians are in charge of installing, maintaining, and repairing wind turbines.
 This involves climbing wind towers and testing equipment to ensure that mechanical, electrical, and hydraulic systems are operating correctly and diagnosing issues and making fixes as necessary.
 Wind techs may also collect turbine data for research and analysis, as well as service wind field substations, underground transmission systems or fiber optic sensing and control systems.